-The victim’s statement revealed she had indeed been unfaithful to Garcia in the past and that before this incident she left for around two weeks to visit her children in Oregon which made the accused suspicious.
+The victim’s statement revealed she had indeed been unfaithful to the accused in the past and that before this incident she left for around two weeks to visit her children in Oregon which made the accused suspicious.
 She was upset that he was deleting her call log so she claimed to grab her cellphone and then after entering the bathroom she walked outside.

 He then argued that since the victim was difficult to reach, it most likely meant that she did not necessarily want to prosecute.
-Furthermore, Davtyan acknowledged, that despite Garcia’s history, this current case itself should be reduced to a misdemeanor because it was not as serious as it seemed to be.
+Furthermore, Davtyan acknowledged, that despite the accused’s history, this current case itself should be reduced to a misdemeanor because it was not as serious as it seemed to be.

 DDA Kian responded, arguing the victim did not directly testify and that the statement perhaps should be examined more carefully.

 “You’re also familiar with the cycle of violence and how domestic violence victims will tend to pass blame on themselves and try to minimize,” he contended, referring to the behavior of the victim the night of the incident versus the statement given months after.